Non-negative curvature and torus actions: Preliminaries

 \subsection{Transformation Groups}

 Let $G$ be a compact Lie group acting on a smooth manifold $M$.
 We denote by $G_x=\{\, g\in G : gx=x\, \}$ the \emph{isotropy group} at $x\in M$ and by $G(x)=\{\, gx : g\in G\, \}\simeq G/G_x$ the \emph{orbit} of $x$.
-Orbits will be {\em principal}, {\em exceptional} or {\em singular}, depending on the relative size of their isotropy subgroups; namely, principal orbits correspond to those orbits with the smallest possible isotropy subgroup, an orbit is called exceptional when its isotropy subgroup is a finite extension of the principal isotropy subgroup and singular when its isotropy subgroup is of strictly larger dimension than that of the principal isotropy subgroup.
+Orbits will be {\em principal}, {\em exceptional}, or {\em singular}, depending on the relative size of their isotropy subgroups; namely, principal orbits correspond to those orbits with the smallest possible isotropy subgroup, an orbit is called exceptional when its isotropy subgroup is a finite extension of the principal isotropy subgroup, and singular when its isotropy subgroup is of strictly larger dimension than that of the principal isotropy subgroup.

-The \emph{ineffective kernel} of the action is the subgroup $K=\cap_{x\in M}G_x$.
+The \emph{ineffective kernel} of the action is the subgroup $K=\bigcap_{x\in M}G_x$.
 We say that $G$ acts \emph{effectively} on $M$ if $K$ is trivial.
 The action is called \emph{almost effective} if $K$ is finite.
 The action is \emph{free} if every isotropy group is trivial and \emph{almost free} if every isotropy group is finite.
 As mentioned in the Introduction, the {\em free rank} of an action is the rank of the maximal subtorus that acts almost freely.
 In order to further distinguish between the case when the free rank corresponds to a free action and the case when it corresponds to an almost free action, we make the following definition.

-\begin{definition}[{\bf Free Dimension}] Suppose that the free rank of a $T^k$-action is equal to $r$, then we say that the {\em free dimension} is equal to the dimension of the largest subtorus of $T^r$ that acts freely. \end{definition}
+\begin{definition}[{\bf Free Dimension}] Suppose that the free rank of a $T^k$-action is equal to $r$ and let $T^r$ denote a maximal subtorus of $T^k$ acting almost freely.
+We define the {\em free dimension} to be the dimension of the largest subtorus of any such $T^r$ that acts freely. \end{definition}

+There is a natural stratification of $M$ into smooth submanifolds induced by the group action.
+The stratum, $S,$ of $x\in M$ is defined to be